uttishnarayan1199/Hippocratic_Takehome_Assignment/README.md

-🚀 Hippocratic Bedtime Story Agent
+Hippocratic Bedtime Story Agent

-A multi-agent storytelling system designed for the Hippocratic AI Take-Home Assignment
+A safe, multi-agent storytelling pipeline designed for the Hippocratic AI Take-Home Assignment

-This project implements a safe, child-appropriate bedtime story generator using a multi-step agent workflow:
+This project implements a multi-step, safety-aligned storytelling system that generates child-appropriate bedtime stories using a structured agent workflow.

-Story Generator Agent – writes a creative story based on user input

-Judge Agent – evaluates the story’s safety, tone, age-appropriateness, and clarity

-Reviser Agent – improves the story using judge feedback

-Optional User Feedback Loop – user can request changes (e.g., “make it funnier”)
+Each story is produced, evaluated, revised, and optionally refined based on user feedback—ensuring every output is safe, gentle, and suitable for children.

+Overview

-The system ensures every generated story is:
+The system uses three coordinated agents:

-safe for children

-emotionally appropriate

-clear and coherent

-aligned with Hippocratic AI’s guidelines

-📁 Project Structure
-.
-├── main.py                # Entry point: handles the full Story → Judge → Revise loop
-├── storyteller.py         # Story generator and revision agent
-├── judge.py               # Story evaluator (safety, clarity, tone)
-├── prompts.py             # Centralized prompt templates for agents
-├── utils.py               # OpenAI client, environment loader, helper functions
-├── README.md
-└── requirements.txt

-🧠 How It Works (Agent Workflow)
-1. User Request

-The user describes the kind of bedtime story they want.

-2. Story Generator Agent
+1. Story Generator Agent

-Produces an initial draft
+Produces the initial bedtime story

-Uses prompt templates tailored by story category

-Ensures age-appropriate tone for children
+Tailors tone and style based on request category

+Ensures the story is gentle and suitable for young readers

-3. Judge Agent
+2. Judge Agent

-Evaluates the story on:
+Evaluates the story on multiple criteria:

 Age appropriateness